YasmineBeck/gamma-robust-bilevel-heuristics/README.md

 **general_heuristic.py**
 Primal heuristic for general mixed-integer, linear, and Gamma-robust bilevel problems on the example of generalized bilevel knapsack interdiction problems.
 The method exploits the solution of a linear number of bilevel problems of the nominal type.

+**greedy_interdiction.py**
+The _Greedy Interdiction_ heuristic proposed by Scott DeNegre in his PhD thesis (2011) applied to the Gamma-robust knapsack interdiction problem.
+The method determines a feasible interdiction policy in a greedy way, from which a valid upper bound for the optimal objective function value is obtained by solving the Gamma-robust lower-level problem.
+A lower bound is obtained from the high-point relaxation of the original interdiction problem.

 **help_functions.py**
 Contains the following functions that are used in the presented branch-and-cut approaches for bilevel problems of the nominal type (see also the paper by Fischetti et al. (2019) for further details):
 * get_dominance